Abibubble/ms4-lead-shot-hazard/README.md

 * All audio is owned by the band Lead Shot Hazard.
 * As I am a member of Lead Shot Hazard, I own joint rights to use all audio that the band has created.

+### Video

+* All videos are owned by the band Lead Shot Hazard and the videographer Conor Nye.
+* Conor Nye has given Lead Shot Hazard permission to use all of his videos for any purpose.
+* As I am a member of Lead Shot Hazard, I own joint rights to use all videos of the band.

 ### Defensive Design

 * Form validation